Bojana Jovanovski Petrović: 2011: Breakthrough year

-Jovanovski played her first grass-court event of the year at the Aegon Classic.
-Though she was seeded tenth, she was defeated by qualifier Sarah Gronert in the first round.
-Jovanovski then qualified for the Aegon International, and defeated Anastasia Pavlyuchenkova in the first round.
+Jovanovski played her first grass-court event of the year at the Birmingham Classic.
+Seeded tenth, she was defeated by qualifier Sarah Gronert in the first round.
+Jovanovski then qualified for the Eastbourne International, and defeated Anastasia Pavlyuchenkova in the first round.
 She lost to the seventh seed Samantha Stosur in the second.
-At the Wimbledon Championships, Jovanovski was defeated by Simona Halep in the first round.
-Partnering with Jelena Dokić, she lost to Liezel Huber and Lisa Raymond in the first round of women's doubles.
+At Wimbledon, Jovanovski was eliminated by Simona Halep in the first round.
+Partnering with Jelena Dokic, she lost to Liezel Huber and Lisa Raymond in the first round of the doubles draw.

-Jovanovski has been seeded fifth at the Citi Open.
-She defeated qualifier Petra Rampre in the first round and Jill Craybas in the second, before losing to former world No. 3 and eventual champion Nadia Petrova in the quarterfinals.
-At the Mercury Insurance Open, she was defeated by the ninth seed Roberta Vinci in the first round.
+Jovanovski was seeded fifth at the Washington Open and defeated qualifier Petra Rampre in the first round and Jill Craybas in the second, before losing to former world No. 3 and eventual champion, Nadia Petrova, in the quarterfinals.
+At the Southern California Open, she was defeated by the ninth seed Roberta Vinci in the first round.
 Jovanovski would then beat Melanie Oudin and Arantxa Parra Santonja to qualify for the Rogers Cup.
-She was leading 2–0 when Jelena Dokić retired from their match in the first round.
-Jovanovski was then beaten by former world No. 1 Maria Sharapova in the second round.
+She was leading 2–0 when Dokic retired from their match in the first round.
+Jovanovski was then beaten by former world No. 1, Maria Sharapova, in the second round.
 After defeating Anna Tatishvili and Akgul Amanmuradova to qualify for the event, Jovanovski was beaten by the 17th seed Yanina Wickmayer in the first round of the Western & Southern Open.
 She then lost to Gisela Dulko in the first round of the Texas Tennis Open.
-At the US Open, Jovanovski lost in the first round to the 28th seed and former world No. 1 Serena Williams.
+At the US Open, Jovanovski lost in the first round to the 28th seed and former world No. 1, Serena Williams.
 She and Varvara Lepchenko were beaten by eighth seeds Andrea Hlaváčková and Lucie Hradecká in the first round of women's doubles.

 Jovanovski then lost her first-round matches in four consecutive tournaments, the Tashkent Open, the Guangzhou International, the Pan Pacific Open and the China Open.
 Jovanovski won her first match after the streak of seven first–round losses at the Kremlin Cup, beating Alona Bondarenko.
 She would then lose in the second round to Vera Zvonareva.